robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 LOWER([atvykimo_ar_isvykimo_uosto_valstybes_pavadinimas]) = 'NENURODYTA';
 ```

-## DATA VISUALIZATION AND INSIGHTS
+## EXPLORATORY DATA ANALYSIS AND VISUALIZATION

 Since the data is now cleaned up and ready for visualization, I will do the following: